Policy last updated

 -

 Schools impacted by bushfires can access assistance through the VSBA.
-As a first step in this process, the area should be isolated and contact made to the Make-safe service provider on 1300 133 468.
+As a first step in this process, the affected area should be isolated and emergency services contacted.
+Following this initial step, contact should be made to Make-safe on 1300 133 468.

 For any other questions about bushfire damage to school infrastructure, please contact vsba.response.program@education.vic.gov.au